vim/colorschemes/README.md

 As of 8.2, the collection of 18 colorschemes packaged with Vim (19 for MacVim) has been mostly stale for many years.
 In the mean time, two trends have been going strong, one fueling the other:

-* The colorscheme industry is bursting with creativity, demonstrating if need be that the default colorschemes don't quite cut the deal for a significant portion of the population.
+* The colorscheme industry is bursting with creativity, demonstrating if need be that the default colorschemes don't quite cut the deal for a significant portion of the user base.
 * Vim itself and its environment have been evolving, too, adding new features without keeping the built-in colorschemes up-to-date, making them less and less relevant over the years.

 Now is the time for Vim to up its colorscheme game and for *us* to help.